 If the gift is an interest in a buy-to-let residential property then it is possible that there may be a tax charge to pay, even though you are not receiving any monies.

-• The date / cost of acquisition of the property.
+Note the date and cost of acquisition of the property.

-• Who will receive the rental income after the transfer of the property?
+Clarify who will receive the rental income after the property transfer.

-• The legal ownership of the property and whether any mortgage remains on the property.
+Verify the legal ownership of the property and check if any mortgage remains.

 In addition, you will also need to consider inheritance tax when giving away an asset.